Interactive-Urban-Mapping/Interactive_Mapping_Fire_Station_Planning/README.md

 This repository contains the interactive web map developed for the study:

-**Interactive AI-GIS Multi-Criteria Mapping for Fire Station Planning: A Case Study of the City of Mississauga, Canada.**
+**GeoAI and Multi-criteria Evaluation for Risk-informed Urban Fire Station Planning**

 ## Overview
 Fire station planning is often evaluated using response time and travel-time coverage (e.g., four-minute targets in urban areas).
 However, other factors that influence emergency service demand—such as historical incident patterns and population density—are not consistently integrated into planning analysis.
 This study proposes a multi-criteria AI-GIS evaluation framework that represents key criteria as raster indicators and supports scenario-based comparison for future station planning.